Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 The 1-Wire bus enables multiple temperature sensors on a single long cable.

-The Linux kernel auto-discovers 1-Wire temperature sensors at startup.
+The Linux kernel auto-discovers 1-Wire temperature sensors on startup.

 You can connect different types of sensors to the same bus.
 The kernel